Talking to Owners

 home for a week to recover (she had already had four litters).
 I brought treats to Maggie and walked her as often as I can.
-Once a week I would take her to the dog-groomer up the street to spend the day at “doggie daycare,” where the workers doted on her.
-They didn't even charge me, because they knew Maggie is everyone reading this to "adopt" a dog like I did Maggie.
+Once a week I would take her to the dog-groomer up the street to spend the day at “doggie daycare,” where the workers doted on charge me, because they knew Maggie's situation.
+Sometimes they everyone reading this to "adopt" a dog like I did Maggie.
 Because I took action to help this dog, I no longer had to drive past with a sinking feeling in my heart, feeling sad and hopeless about the situation.
-I could drive past and say, "Hey Maggie" out the window and know that I can walk her anytime I please.
+I could drive past and say, "Hey Maggie" out the window and know that I could walk her anytime I please.
 You can do the same thing for the dog you are concerned about.
 It is a